jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/data-types-and-variables-lesson/readme.md

 Note: In the previous example, we used both a float and a double data type to save decimal numbers.

-> Check: What is the difference between float and double and which should you use?

 #### Number data types and Bits